Abscess: Signs and symptoms

+A cutaneous abscess caused by MRSA.

-Abscesses may occur in any kind of tissue but most frequently within the skin surface (where they may be superficial pustules known as boils or deep skin abscesses), in the lungs, brain, teeth, kidneys, and tonsils.
+Abscesses may occur in any tissue, but most frequently within the skin surface (where they may be superficial pustules known as boils or deep skin abscesses), in the lungs, brain, teeth, kidneys, and tonsils.
 Major complications may include spreading of the abscess material to adjacent or remote tissues, and extensive regional tissue death (gangrene).